abdrahmansoltan/Learning-Notes/Vue/5-Testing-Vue.md

 #### Mocking `$route` and `$router`

+> **Mocks:** are focus on global injections (properties that the component is going to have access to, and that are going to be defined on it from some kind of global implementation (e.g. vue, vue-router))

 Sometimes you want to test that a component does something with parameters from the `$route` and `$router` objects.
 To do that, you can pass custom mocks to the Vue instance.

+- We can use the `mocks` property in our test configuration object (in `global` object) to mock/replace global properties with our own custom objects
+  - it replaces `$router` and `$route` properties with simpler javascript objects.
+This decouples the tests from real vue-router implementation

 ```js
 import { shallowMount } from '@vue/test-utils';